soynomm/nomm.xyz/resources/content/blog/parsing-cli-arguments-yourself-in-java.md

 date: 2021-03-23
 ---

 If you're like me and making a Java app that's meant to be used on the command line, there's a fair chance you'll also be using CLI arguments for that app.
-There's a few tools out there that help you with this like [picocli](https://picocli.info), but I figured the problem is such an insignificant one for me and my use-case that I won't need a full-featured thing like that for this.
+There's tools out there that help you with this like [picocli](https://picocli.info), but I figured the problem is such an insignificant one for me and my use-case that I won't need a full-featured thing like that for this.
 After all, I have all of the information that I could need in a provided array of strings already like this inside my Main class:

 ```java
 public class Main {